expra-frankfurt/wise25/lecture/content/writing.md

   <img alt="Left image: Plot with three colored bars that have the same mean outcome of approximately 50." src="../_static/example-plot-distribution2.png" width="60%">
 </p>
 ```
-As you can hopefully see, bar plots are not the best way to visualize data (for a number of reasons).
-An alternative to bar and box plots can be **violin plots**:
+As you can hopefully see, bar plots are not the best way to visualize data.
+Especially the distribution of the data is hard to guess from just a mean and an error bar.
+An alternative to bar and box plots can be **violin plots** that intuitively show the distribution of the data (where there are more or less data points):

 ```{admonition} Click here to see violin plots of the same data
 :class: dropdown